KJSong00/HPS-camera-image-view-ros/README.md

 You can only test in 64 bit operating system

 ### Notice
-After cloning this repostiory, please rename the directory to "hps_camera"(for preventing build failure) You can get the SDK of the camera in [here](https://github.com/SeeedDocument/Outsourcing/raw/master/101990386/Doc/HPS3D-SDK%20software%20and%20manual.zip)
+After cloning this repostiory, please rename the directory to "hps_camera"(for preventing build failure)<br>
+You can get the SDK of the camera in [here](https://github.com/SeeedDocument/Outsourcing/raw/master/101990386/Doc/HPS3D-SDK%20software%20and%20manual.zip)

 ### Pre-requirements